Ph.D. in Organizational Leadership Curriculum

 LEAD 931 Dissertation Continuation

-Students must enroll in this two-credit dissertation continuation course each semester to receive uninterrupted advising from their dissertation chair and members beyond LEAD920/921/922 until the semester when they defend their dissertation and are conferred.
+Students must enroll in this two-credit dissertation continuation course each semester to receive uninterrupted advising from their dissertation chair and members beyond LEAD920/921/922, until the semester when they defend their dissertation and are conferred.
+These credits do not accrue although students are billed for two credits.
+LEAD 920/921/922 are prerequisites to this course.